JSU Marching Southerners

 For general questions, you can contact the University Bands secretary, Sandy Duval via email at slynch@jsu.edu or call (256) 782-5562.

 The Southerners Drumline, a former PAS winner, is an elite organization that has a national reputation for excellence.
 Auditions will be held during May before band camp in August.
-For more detailed audition information, please visit our Drumline Auditions Page.
+For reference for next year’s audition process, last year’s audition information, is located on our Drumline Auditions Page.
 You may contact Mr. Clint Gillespie, the Associate Director of Bands and Percussion Instructor, by email at cgillesp@jsu.edu or phone at (256) 782-5630 for further information about drumline auditions.

 In preparation for the May audition, Mr. Gillespie will be offering a Wednesday night drum class in the spring semester which is open to anyone, including high school students, who want to learn some of the technical aspects of playing in the drumline.
 If you live near enough to Jacksonville to make the weekly drive, this is the single best way to improve your chances of making the drumline because you will learn several exercises and techniques used by the Southerners.
 In the process of getting to know the current members of the drumline, you won’t feel quite as intimidated when auditions come around in May.

 Ballerina candidates are made up of high school seniors, JSU students, transferring college students, and returning Marching Ballerinas.
 All potential Ballerinas must be accepted to or attending JSU by the first day of clinics.
 The audition season begins with an interest meeting in spring.
-The 2022 Marching Ballerina Interest Meeting will be held on March 9th.
 Potential and returning Ballerinas receive information about the Marching Ballerina organization, the upcoming season, and the audition process.
 This is a great time to see what being a Ballerina is all about and have any questions answered.
 Attendance at this meeting is not mandatory; however, if you cannot attend, contact us for the audition packet and detailed audition information.

 The Southerners Colorguard is composed of young men and women from various parts of the country.
 They are an elite group of people selected from our spring auditions held in May of each year.